phndc.org

 The new laws represent, in our opinion, a shift in the balance of power from the landlord of the rent regulated building to the rent regulated tenant: the laws remove many tools and incentives for landlords to vacate and decontrol regulated apartments and turn them into market rate units.
 Prospect Heights has seen significant displacement of residents by income over the last fifteen years.
 In PHNDC’s 2016 neighborhood survey, residents identified social and economic diversity as being one of the characteristics most important for a good quality of life.
 Residents also most frequently cited housing as the area in need of greatest improvement in Prospect Heights.
 We believe these new laws will make it easier for Prospect Heights tenants in rent stabilized housing to remain in the neighborhood as housing cost continues to increase, so consider their passage a win for our community.

-More information about the rights of tenants, and services available to assist them, is available at http://www.phndc.org/KnowYourRights.
+More information about the rights of tenants, and services available to assist them, is available at https://www.phndc.org/KnowYourRights.

 Know Your Rights, Keep Your Apartment